-A response that gives a value in either of these formats is correct.
+A response that gives a value in any of these formats is correct.
 A response with any other value fails the test.
-Ambiguous answers like “around one year, three months” or “over 15 months” fail the test as well.
+Ambiguous answers such as ``around one year, three months'' or ``over 15 months'' also fail the test.